jahedurrahman125/Zippy-Adventure-Park-Map/README.md

 # Zippy-Adventure-Park-Map
-A fun project made with google map api with google map custome style benefits.
+A fun project made with google map api with google map custome style benefits. and the name is made according to Adventure park zippy, Helsinki, Finland.
+Because I used there location.....

 ## upgrade ---to -----pro----
 1-- It can be upgrade with geolocation ideas (withous hard coded lovcation)